Please find below a set of FAQs, if you can’t what you’re looking for please contact the Registry.

-Article 99E of the Air Navigation (Isle of Man) Order 2015 as amended, requires an Operator to establish and implement a fatigue risk management programme that ensures that personnel involved in the operation and maintenance of aircraft do not carry out their duties when fatigued.
+No. Operators of large and turbojet aircraft are required to establish and implement a fatigue risk management programme that ensures that personnel involved in the operation and maintenance of aircraft do not carry out their duties when fatigued (refer to Article 99E of the Air Navigation (Isle of Man) Order 2015 as amended).
 This varies from the ICAO requirement in that it does not state ‘operator personnel’ but only ‘personnel’.

 The IOM Aircraft Registry’s policy in this particular context is that the word ‘personnel’ is limited to personnel directly employed by the International GA Operator and is not intended to included personnel employed by organisations that the operator has contracted with to perform operational and maintenance functions.
 However, operators are responsible for managing risks to their operations, and may address the issue of fatigue of contractor personnel, as part of their normal SMS activities.